In this Article

 A Master of Business Administration (MBA) with a finance specialization is one of several degree options for aspiring financial professionals.
 An MBA is a highly respected degree in the financial field and it could help you advance your career.
 Earning an MBA is a smart choice for students who want a broad business degree and a specialized understanding of finance.

 "Someone who is interested in being a generalist should pursue an MBA," says Greg Wilson, a Chartered Financial Analyst with more than two decades of experience in the financial industry.
 "In my experience, people I worked with that had an MBA had two noticeable advances over those that didn't: they were better coached in public speaking and they had a better (professional) network."

-The exact courses you'll take will depend on your school, but there are some core subjects that all finance-focused MBA programs will cover.
+The exact courses you'll take will depend on the school you choose to attend, but there are some core subjects that all finance-focused MBA programs will cover.
 These include:

 Are There Certifications Available?

 An MBA in Finance won't automatically qualify you for any certifications, however, it will help you meet some of the educational requirements for two important certifications:

 The Certified Public Accountant (CPA) certification from the Association of International Certified Professional Accountants requires 150 semester hours of education in accounting before you apply to take the exam.
 Depending on what your undergraduate degree is, your MBA in Finance can qualify you to take the exam.

 Certified Treasury Professional (CTP) certification

 The Certified Treasury Professional (CTP) certification from the Association for Financial Professionals requires either two years of full-time corporate finance work or a graduate-level degree in finance.
 Your MBA in Finance will allow you to take the exam without work experience.
 This certification is a great choice for accountants, budget analysts, budget managers, and any other financial professionals who help businesses meet their financial goals.